 Watch the video tutorial on setting up the WordPress Photon CDN for serving the images from wp.com without using the Jetpack plugin.

-Now that we have set up the free CDN for WordPress images using CDN Enabler, next we are going to touch base upon setting up the free CDN for our CSS styles and JS scripts files.
+Now that we have set up the free CDN for WordPress images using CDN Enabler, we will check in on setting up the free CDN for our CSS styles and JS script files.